sa-ne/rhel-edge-demo/README.md

 To leverage the automation in this demo you need to bring the following:

-RHEL/Fedora KVM host with at least 4 vCPUs and 16GB RAM.
+RHEL/Fedora KVM host with at least 4 vCPUs, 16GB RAM and 40G of available storage.
 We will also need the following packages installed:

 * ansible
 * guestfs-tools

+### Simple Content Access

+You will also need to make sure the Simple content access for Red Hat Subscription Management feature is enable in the customer portal (here)[https://access.redhat.com/management].

 ## Prerequisites